-Issue credit ratings are based, in varying degrees, on Standard & Poor's analysis of the following considerations: likelihood of payment-capacity and willingness of the obligation to meet its financial commitment on an obligation in accordance with the terms of the obligation and the promise Standard & Poor's imputes; nature of and provisions of the obligation; protection afforded by, and relative position of, the obligation in the event of bankruptcy, reorganization, or other arrangement under the laws of bankruptcy and other laws affecting creditors' rights.
+Issue credit ratings are based, in varying degrees, on Standard & Poor's analysis of the following considerations: likelihood of payment-capacity and willingness of the obligat to meet its financial commitment on an obligation in accordance with the terms of the obligation and the promise Standard & Poor's imputes; nature of and provisions of the obligation; protection afforded by, and relative position of, the obligation in the event of bankruptcy, reorganization, or other arrangement under the laws of bankruptcy and other laws affecting creditors' rights.
 Issue ratings are an assessment of default risk, but may incorporate an assessment of relative seniority or ultimate recovery in the event of default.
-Junior obligations are typically rated lower than senior obligations, or operating company and holding company obligations.)
+Junior obligations are typically rated lower than senior obligations, to reflect the lower priority in bankruptcy, as noted above.
+(Such differentiation may apply when an entity has both senior and subordinated obligations, secured and unsecured obligations, or operating company and holding company obligations.)